One of the most promising acquisition channels startups explore – or at least should explore – is virality.

 So, how can you design your product for viral growth?

-Let me show you how we designed and engineered it into our own product.
+Let me show you how we designed and engineered it into our product.

-Understanding what type of viral marketing fits to our product
+Understanding what type of viral marketing fits your product.

 The first thing we did was to understand the type of virality that could help our product grow while taking into account that we’re a B2B SaaS platform and not Snapchat.

-I really like the way Philip La puts it.
+I like the way Philip La puts it.
 He categorizes product virality in two main types:

 Pull Product Virality (PPV): Product virality where existing users require people in their network to join to gain value out of a feature.

-Think of Dropbox, Slack and Facebook.
-You need to have your friends or colleagues in there, else you just can’t use it.
+Think of Dropbox, Slack, and Facebook.
+You need to have your friends or colleagues there; else you can’t use it.

 Distribution Product Virality (DPV): Product virality where existing users spread awareness of a product to their network.

-Instagram has leveraged DPV extremely well.
+Instagram has leveraged DPV exceptionally well.
 The time people post their photos on Instagram, they also share them on Facebook because of social currency.